ReactTraining/react-workshop/react/advanced-hooks/05-optimistic-ui/lecture/NOTES.md

 Start with a basic form submission that asynchronously updates likes:

 1. Add our own implementation of `optimisticLikes` with `useState`.
 Notice how `likes` becomes useless / unused.
 We set it but nothing uses it.
-Also re-factor to use transitions.
-See commented solution in App.tsx

 2. Refactor `onSubmit={submit}` to `action={action}` and now the homegrown optimistic likes don't work.